20 Tips for Succeeding During Your Zoom Interview

 14. Wear professional attire

 Dress exactly how you would during an in-person interview.
 This means you should wear clothes that are appropriate for your industry and make you feel confident.
 If you're not sure of the company's dress code, you can view photos on their website to see what people are wearing.
+A well-planned and professional outfit can help you feel prepared and ready to succeed in the interview.

 15. Keep your screen clear